Senior Manager, Natural Resources and Land Management at the National Capital Commission

 Here are a few tips to keep in mind to protect yourself from tick bites and help reduce the risk of Lyme disease.

 - Wear shoes and socks to cover exposed skin.

 - Wear light-coloured clothing to be able to spot ticks easier.

 - Do a thorough check for ticks after any activity in tick habitat.

 If you are bitten by a tick, the best course of action is to remove the tick as soon as possible.

 Lyme disease will usually manifest only from infected ticks that have been attached for more than 24 hours.
 Remove the tick by grasping it with tweezers or a tick remover as close to your skin as possible, and gently pulling it straight out.
 After the tick is removed, disinfect or wash the area well with soap and water.
-Send the tick that you removed to be tested at a public health laboratory in your area.

 For more information, contact your local public health agency.